Mexico–United States border crisis: 2024 bipartisan border bill

 Following months of negotiations, on February 4, 2024, a bipartisan group of senators released a 370-page bill intended to sharply reduce incentives for migrants to attempt border crossings.
 The bill included a "border emergency" provision that would automatically require the border to be closed if border encounters reached an average of 5,000 per day over several days.
-Trump, Speaker Mike Johnson and other Republicans falsely claimed the bill allowed 5,000 illegal border crossings per day.
-In reality, the bill would end the practice of "catch and release" that allows migrants entry into the country while they await immigration hearings; instead, migrants would be detained pending hearings.
+Trump, Speaker Mike Johnson, and other Republicans falsely claimed the bill allowed 5,000 illegal border crossings per day.
+In reality, the bill would have ended the practice of "catch and release" that allows migrants entry into the country while they await immigration hearings; instead, migrants would have been detained pending hearings.
 The plan included a tighter asylum application and approval process with speedy removal of migrants who do not qualify, the hiring of thousands more border patrol and asylum officers and an increase in detention capacity.
 The bill also provided for thousands of work visas for migrant spouses of U.S. citizens awaiting immigrant visas, and 250,000 new visas over five years for people seeking to work in the U.S. or join family members.
-It aimed to provide a pathway to citizenship for "Documented Dreamers," children who accompanied their parents on a work visa and who could lose their place in line for a green card at age 21.
+It aimed to provide a pathway to citizenship for "Documented Dreamers", children who accompanied their parents on a work visa and who could lose their place in line for a green card at age 21.